tensorpack/tensorpack/docs/tutorial/index.rst

   It provides a uniform interface so that data processing modules can be chained together.
   It allows you to load and process your data in pure Python and accelerate it by prefetching.
-  See also :doc:`tf-queue`  and :doc:`efficient-dataflow` for more details about the efficiency of data processing.
+  See also :doc:`input-source`  and :doc:`efficient-dataflow` for more details about the efficiency of data processing.

 * You can use any TF-based symbolic function library to define a model in tensorpack.